adxsoft/logseq-query-builder-plugin/README.md

 * Find the plugin and click `Install`.

 ### Install plugin manually
-* Click the green Code button and download the zip
+* Click the green Code button above and download the zip
 * Unzip it into a folder
 * Click `Load unpacked plugin`, and select the folder where the plugin code was unzipped